Andykaban/docker-opencv-raspberry_pi/README.md

 docker-opencv-raspberry_pi
 ===========

-This repo provides Raspberry Pi crosstools build endvironment and compile OpenCV framework (current version 3.4.1).
+This repo provides Raspberry Pi crosstools build environment and compile OpenCV framework (current version 3.4.1).

 ## How to use